noahssjursen-code/proceduralObbyRobloxStudio/src/shared/Definitions/Spawnables/README_SPAWNABLES.md

 1. **Always scale by `worldScale`** - Every size/position must multiply by it
 2. **Use `rng` for randomness** - Never use `math.random()` directly
 3. **Keep SimplePart most common** - It's fast and efficient
-4. **ModelReference for detail** - Use sparingly for special objects
-5. **CustomBuilder for complexity** - Procedural structures, repeated elements
+4. **CustomBuilder for complexity** - Procedural structures, repeated elements
-6. **Test at multiple scales** - What works at scale 1 might break at scale 30
+5. **Test at multiple scales** - What works at scale 1 might break at scale 30
-7. **Set reasonable weights** - StandardPlatform = 50, Rare obstacles = 5
+6. **Set reasonable weights** - StandardPlatform = 50, Rare obstacles = 5
-8. **Use MinScale wisely** - Small objects shouldn't spawn at large scales
+7. **Use MinScale wisely** - Small objects shouldn't spawn at large scales

 ---